thejoelpatrol/fusehfs/README.md

 Goal: update [FuseHFS](http://namedfork.net/fusehfs) to work with [FUSE for OS X](https://osxfuse.github.io/) on 10.9

 This FUSE module was designed for MacFUSE, which is no longer maintained and doesn't work on newer versions of OS X. The FUSE for OS X (https://osxfuse.github.io) project picked up the FUSE-on-Mac baton, so that's the way to go from now on.
 Apple is nothing if not willing to drop support for outdated technologies, so Macs running OS X 10.6 onward can't write to HFS volumes.
-Even reading seems to be broken as of 10.9.

 The original fusehfs code was published under GPL v2, so this version's code is too.